cplagz/GarDoor-Car/README.md

 While a HC-SR04P works using 3.3v power without any other changes to the design (see the wiring diagram below), if using HC-SR04 sensors (which require you to connect them to the 5v VCC for power), a 1k Ω resistor will need to be used between the ECHO pin on each distance sensor and the related input pin on the NodeMCU.

-#### 4. 5v MicroUSB power supply
+#### 4. 5v MicroUSB cable and power supply
 Power your NodeMCU via the same type of power supply used to charge Android phones or power a RaspberryPi.
-Powering the NodeMCU via MicroUSB is recommended since the relay module & DHT22 sensor can be powered via the NodeMCU VIN (or VU on the LoLin v3 variant) pin.
+Powering the NodeMCU via MicroUSB cable and power adapter is recommended since the relay module & DHT22 sensor can be powered via the NodeMCU VIN (or VU on the LoLin v3 variant) pin.
+A USB power adapter with 2.1A or above is recommended.

 #### 5. Solderless breadboard (400 tie-point or larger)
 The NodeMCU may be mounted in the center of this breadboard nicely, leaving a female port next to each NodeMCU pin on both sides.
 However for this project it is important that the two ultrasonic sensors use the same trigger pin, and the relay and DHT22 sensor both use the 5v VIN power pin.